crate/cratedb-guide/docs/start/modelling/timeseries.md

 (model-timeseries)=
 # Time series data

+## Why CrateDB for Time Series?

 CrateDB employs a relational representation for time‑series, enabling you to work with timestamped data using standard SQL, while also seamlessly combining with document and context data.

-## Why CrateDB for Time Series?

 * While maintaining a high ingest rate, its **columnar storage** and **automatic indexing** let you access and analyze the data immediately with **fast aggregations** and **near-real-time queries**.
 * Handles **high cardin­ality** and **a variety of data types**, including nested JSON, geospatial and vector data—all queryable via the same SQL statements.

-* **PostgreSQL wire‑protocol compatible**, so it integrates easily with existing tools and drivers.
+***

 ## Data Model Template